myTerminal/getting-started-with-programming/web/02-css.md

 ## CSS3

 Have [a quick look at a few features of CSS3](https://designshack.net/articles/introduction-to-css3-part-1-what-is-it/) and what new has been coming up in CSS.

+***PS:** Given the rate of features getting introduced in CSS, the information here might be outdated by the time you read it.*

 ## Tips & Tricks for CSS